An Unparalleled Love (Short Story) by Luis Aníbal Sánchez

 It had become unbearable.
 Whenever Fermín glimpsed the master from afar—the young master, overdressed and prideful, his face powdered and painted like a woman’s, with his affected mannerisms, strolling across those rich, fertile lands teeming with life, lands he barely knew and had never made fruitful through his own sweat or muscle—Fermín’s whole peasant soul twisted in rage.
 Not that he doubted Martina; she loved him passionately, with all her heart.
 But the master, the lord, loomed as a constant threat.
 And worse, he was so smooth-talking, so glib, so full of pretty phrases that, effortlessly, he could charm a girl as candid and simple as Martina, who loved nothing more than pleasant conversation…

-And now, as he did every day, as always, Gustavo had contrived some pretext to visit Martina’s hut and had spent a considerable amount of time talking with her.
-From a distance, Fermín had begun to notice a change in his fiancée; it wasn’t that she loved him any less—of that he was sure!
+And now, as he did every day, as always, Gustavo had found some pretext to visit Martina’s hut and had spoken with her for a long while.
+From a distance, Fermín had begun to notice a change in his fiancée; it wasn’t that she loved him any less—of that he was certain!
 But there was something he couldn’t fully understand.
 She seemed a little sad, distracted, as though her mind were caught up in thoughts of faraway, unreachable things…

-From the doorway, the young man watched as the estate owner disappeared down the path.
-If only the earth would open up and swallow that cursed man!
-If only the path could come alive and widen to aid Fermín…
+From the doorway, the young man watched as the estate owner vanished down the path.
+If only the earth would open itself and swallow that accursed man!
+If only the path would come alive and part widely to aid Fermín…

 Proud and mighty, the young master rode away on his fine horse, admired by all who saw him.
 Every now and then, he turned to look back at the cabin.